Apr. 16, 2021

-Chris Davidson is associate professor of English and co-director of first-year writing at Biola.
+Chris Davidson is associate professor of English, co-director of first-year writing and the current chair of the English Department at Biola.
 He teaches courses in critical thinking and writing, writing for competency, and creative writing.
 He has a bachelor's degree in English from California Polytechnic State University, San Luis Obispo, and a Master of Fine Arts in Creative Writing from University of California, Irvine.
 His work has appeared in several journals and anthologies, including Monster Verse: Poems Human and Inhuman.
 A chapbook, Poems, appeared in 2012.

 Shelley Garcia received her bachelor's degree in English and sociology at Vanguard University, and went on to do graduate work at the University of California, Riverside.
 She specializes in contemporary American literature, gender and minority discourses and has taught courses such as "Race and Ethnicity in American Literature," "American Literature Since 1865," "Contemporary Women Writers and Feminist Theory," "Modernism and Masculinity" and "Landmark Texts of the 20th Century by U.S. Ethnic Writers."

 Joe Henderson is a scholar of English literature and the Old Testament, uniting his love of reading well with his love of reading the Bible.
 His doctoral research on the poetry of the book of Jeremiah is the fruit of his interest of both the history of biblical interpretation and of literary criticism.
 His other interests include Robert Louis Stevenson's novels, Paul's theology, Milton's Prose, Brevard Childs' hermeneutics, Flannery O'Connor's stories, and Charles Wesley's hymns.

 Education: Stanford, BA (Classics); Trinity College, Ireland, M.Litt.
 (Classics); Talbot, MA (Spiritual Formation); UC Irvine, Ph.D.
 (English).